wduquette/joe/mdbook/src/extending/native_functions.md

 - `args.next()` pulls the next unprocessed argument from the *args* queue.
-- `joe.toDouble()` verifies that it's a `Double` and returns it as a `double`, or throws a `JoeError`.
+- `joe.toDouble()` verifies that it's a `Double` and returns it as a `double`, or throws a `JoeError` if it is not.

 The `JoeError` message will look like this:

 `Expected number, got: <actualType> '<actualValue>'.`

+See:

-See the `Joe` class's Javadoc for the family of converters, and the `Joe` class's source code for how they are implemented; and the many `ProxyTypes` in `com.wjduquette.joe.types` for examples of their use.
+- The `Joe` class's Javadoc for the family of converters
+- The `Joe` class's source code for how they are implemented
+- The many `ProxyTypes` in `com.wjduquette.joe.types` for examples of their use.

 ### Converting Strings

-There are two ways to convert an argument that is to be treated as a String.
+There are three ways to convert an argument that is to be treated as a String.

 - `joe.toString(arg)` requires that the value is already a Java `String`.

-- `joe.stringify(arg)` will convert the argument, of whatever type, to its string representation.
+- `joe.stringify(arg)` will convert the argument, of whatever type, to its Joe-specific string representation.
 Proxy types can customize that representation.
+- `arg.toString()` will convert the argument to its default Java string representation.
+Usually it's better to use `joe.stringify(arg)`.

 Which of these you use will depend on the native function in question.
 To some extent it's a matter of taste.

 ### Converting Booleans

-In Joe, any value can be used in a Boolean expression.  `false` and `null` are interpreted as false; any other value is interpreted as true.
+Joe allows any value to appear in Boolean expressions.  `false` and `null` are interpreted as false; all other values are interpreted as true.
 As a result, it's best to convert arguments meant to be used as Booleans with the `Joe.isTruthy()` function; this guarantees that the native function handles boolean values in the same way as Joe does at the script level: